cityos/tutorials/002-workshop-framework.md

 There is a lot of interesting IOT devices around us and each day people around the world design and create some new.
 Of course, making the hardware IOT device is just beginning part of the story.
 The real challenge with the IOT devices is how to present usable data to the device users, and this tutorial aims to show how it's done using some exciting CityOS technologies.

+Code with final version available of the framework is available on [Github](https://github.com/cityos/WeatherStationFactory).

 ### Example framework

 In order to show the best possible practices and code examples we will create iOS framework that will communicate with weather station IOT device.
 This example is chosen because weather station device can be created by anyone with simple Arduino.